microsoft/code-with-engineering-playbook/docs/agile-development/collaboration/readme.md

 Some other benefits include:

-- Less defects and increased accountability.
+- Fewer defects and increased accountability.
 Having two sets of eyes allows the engineers more opportunity to catch errors and to remember often-overlooked tasks such as writing unit and integration tests.
-- Allows engineers with different experience and expertise to learn from one another by collaborating and receiving feedback in real-time.
+- Pairing allows engineers with different experience and expertise to learn from one another by collaborating and receiving feedback in real-time.
 Instead of having an engineer work alone on a task for long hours and hit an isolation breaking point, pairing allows the pair to check in with one another.
 - Even something as simple as describing the problem out loud can help uncover issues or bugs in the code.
 - Pairing can help brainstorming as well as validating details such as making the variable names consistent.